 Season for Change

-In 2020, we will galvanise a diverse, multidisciplinary and sustainably-produced programme that reaches over 10 million people, involving more than 250 artists and arts organisations across England.
+We intended to galvanise a diverse, multidisciplinary and sustainably-produced programme that reaches over 10 million people.

 Who Is Involved

 Artsadmin is a company of creative people working with artists to develop and make performance projects for local, national and international audiences in a variety of places and contexts.
 We offer a range of artist supports and a programme of public events at Toynbee Studios, our home in London’s East End.
 We also collaborate on national partnership projects engaging with disability-led arts and climate justice.

 Julie’s Bicycle is a pioneering non-profit mobilising the arts and culture to take action on the climate and ecological crisis.
 Founded by the music industry in 2007 and now working across the arts and culture, JB has supported over 2000 organisations and international partnerships.
 Combining cultural with environmental expertise JB focuses on high impact programmes to meet the climate and ecological crisis head-on.
 Simply put, change culture and culture changes the world.